mp49/ADSimPeaks/README.md

 }
 ```

-There are similar database template files for the 2D case (ADSimPeaks2DBackground.template and ADSimPeaks2DPeak.template). ```ADSimPeaks1DPeak.template``` or ```ADSimPeaks2DPeak.template``` files should be instantiated for each peak that will need to be configured.
+There are similar database template files for the 2D case (```ADSimPeaks2DBackground.template``` and ```ADSimPeaks2DPeak.template```).
+As shown above, the ```ADSimPeaks1DPeak.template``` or ```ADSimPeaks2DPeak.template``` files should be instantiated for each peak that will need to be configured.

-The example database substitution files also demonstrates how to use the database template for the pvaPlugin support.
+The example database substitution files also demonstrate how to use the database template for the pvaPlugin support.

-There are additional database template files used in the example IOC applications to deal with autosave status and adding busy record support.
+There is an additional database template file used in the example IOC applications to deal with autosave status.
+In addition, the busy record support is also needed.
 So these examples also require the use of those modules, which are common EPICS modules (see the [Useful Links](#useful-links) section).

 ## Usage

+TBD

 ## Developer